JuanitoSebastian/FinnishPassphrases/README.md

 ![Screenshot of the UI](https://raw.githubusercontent.com/JuanitoSebastian/FinnishPassphrases/development/Documentation/Header.png)
-This simple application lives in the menu bar.
-It generates secure passphrases using words from the Finnish language.
+A simple menu bar application for generating secure passphrases in Finnish.
 Passphrases are generated using a list of 90,000 words provided by the [Institute for the Languages of Finland](https://kaino.kotus.fi/sanat/nykysuomi/).

 ## Running the application in development environment
 1. Clone the repository